jquery/jquery-wp-content/README.md

 Copyright 2012 jQuery Foundation and other contributors.
 All rights reserved.

-The web-base-template repository contains templates for rendering all jQuery Foundation web sites.
+The web-base-template repository contains themes for rendering all jQuery Foundation web sites.

 ### What is licensed

 The contents of these web sites are all available under terms of the MIT license ( http://jquery.org/license ).

 Special exception: Code samples are given away for you to freely use, for any purpose.
-For code samples in API references and Learn articles (unlike the source code of jQuery projects) you don't even have to say where you got the code from.
+For code samples in API sites and Learn articles (unlike the source code of jQuery projects) you don't even have to say where you got the code from.
 Just use it.

 ### What is not licensed